Skip to content

 • Making optional parameters or schema properties mandatory

-• Changing documented functional or non-functional behavior in significant ways
+• Changing documented functional or non-functional behavior in significant ways.

 Minor Version